shwina/still-magic/_chapters_en/correct.md

 -   So two tests pass at an absolute error of $$10^{-15}$$ but fail at $$10^{-16}$$
 -   Both of these bounds are unreasonably tight
     -   A relative error of $$10^{-3}$$ (three decimal places) is more than good enough for most data science
+    -   Because the decision the human being would make won't change if the number changes by 0.1%
 -   [Accuracy](#g:accuracy) is how close your answer is to right
 -   [Precision](#g:precision) is how close repeated measurements are to each other
 -   You can be precise without being accurate (systematic bias), or accurate without being precise (near the right answer, but without many significant digits)
--   Accuracy is usually more important than precision
+-   For human decision making, accuracy is usually more important than precision
--   Putting explicit bounds in your tests tells people what you have focused on

 ### Exercises